EmanueleCoppola/satispay-php-sdk/README.md

 // you cold either instantiate a SatispayGBusinessClient instance
 // or a SatispayGAgentClient instance based on your needs
 $satispayGBusinessClient = new SatispayGBusinessClient([

     // authentication
+    // set these three keys only if you are already authenticated
-    // here you can specify the authentication keys used 'public_key' => $yourPublicKey,
+    // if you're not, then follow the authentication example 'public_key' => $yourPublicKey,
     'private_key' => $yourPrivateKey,
     'key_id' => $yourKeyId,